 Arena developed lorcaserin as a therapeutic for weight management.
-LP352 was designed to be more specific and selective on 5-HT2c over 5-HT2a and 5-HT2b than lorcaserin and other 5-HT2c agonists.
+LP352 was designed to be more specific and selective for the 5-HT2c subtype than lorcaserin.
 LP352 was initially licensed to Outpost Medicine, LLC and OPM2 Limited (collectively, Outpost) by Arena for development in stress urinary incontinence, however, the rights were returned to Arena after Outpost made a strategic decision that this was no longer an attractive disease area opportunity.

 Arena focused on discovering compounds to target the CB2 and S1P receptors.
-Olorinab was designed to be an oral peripherally active, highly selective, full agonist of CB2, which is in a Phase 2b clinical study for abdominal pain in irritable bowel syndrome, while LP143 was designed to be a centrally acting, highly selective, full agonist of CB2.
-Similarly, LP659 was designed to be a centrally acting, highly selective S1P1,5 receptor modulator with greater brain penetration than existing therapies.
+Olorinab (another compound being developed by Arena) was designed to be an oral peripherally active, agonist of CB2, which is in a Phase 2b clinical study for abdominal pain in irritable bowel syndrome, while LP143 was designed to be a centrally acting agonist of CB2.
+Similarly, LP659 was designed to be a centrally acting S1P1,5 receptor modulator with greater brain penetration than other compounds developed by Arena with a similar mechanism of action.